crypto-chassis/ccapi/README.md

 ## Build
 * Require C++14 and OpenSSL.
 * Definitions in the compiler command line:
-  * If you need all supported exchanges, define ENABLE_ALL_EXCHANGE.
+  * If you need all supported exchanges, define macro ENABLE_ALL_EXCHANGE.
 Otherwise, define exchange specific macros such as ENABLE_COINBASE, etc. See include/ccapi_cpp/ccapi_enable_exchange.h.
 * Inlcude directories:
   * include
   * dependency/websocketpp_tag_0.8.2